kn0wmad/monerod-startos/README.md

-# EmbassyOS Wrapper for Monero
+# StartOS Wrapper for Monero
 This project wraps the Monero daemon for EmbassyOS.
 Monero is a private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.
 Learn more at https://www.getmonero.org/

 ## Dependencies